 Want optimal performance while exercising?
-It’s simple – remember to breath.
+It’s simple – remember to breathe.
 Inhale… Exhale… We have done this all our lives.
 We’re experts.
 Or are we?

 Of course you breathe when you exercise, but have you ever struggled with that one last rep and found that you were actually holding your breath?
 Not good.
 Never, ever hold your breath – it’s like depriving your body of food when you are staving and there’s a feast right in front of you.